Top 15 Ruck March & Rucking Training Tips

 Photo Credit: The U.S. Army

-People train for ruck marches mainly for the military, but people like myself typically do it recreationally and for ruck competitions like the Tough Ruck or the GORUCK challenge.
+People train for ruck marches mainly for the military, but individuals like myself typically do it recreationally and for ruck competitions like the Tough Ruck or the GORUCK challenge.
 Whichever ruck event you’re preparing for, It’s not going to be easy.
-Nevertheless, you are here because you are preparing for an upcoming event and there is a lot to consider.
-From packing your rucksack, equipment, speed, posture, and more.
+Nevertheless, you are here because you are preparing for an upcoming event or are looking to learn more about how to rucking properly and there is a lot to consider – from packing your rucksack to equipment, speed, posture, and more.

-While rucking for the military is certainly different than a ruck challenge, the preparation for both is relatively the same. and the tips in here will help you ruck better.
-This guide will help you from start to finish.
+While rucking for the military is certainly different than rucking for civilians, the preparation for both is relatively the same.
+The tips provided here will help you ruck better.
+This guide will assist you from start to finish.

 1. Foot Protection